5 Surprising Things to Do on the Virgin Islands

 Buck Island

 The island has a nature trail over land and white coral sand beaches.
 Or hike across the island enjoying native flora and fauna while taking a bird’s-eye view of the reef and the sea below.
-Buck Island’s greatest beauty lies in the surrounding coral reef ecosystem and its unique underwater path.
+Buck Island’s most significant beauty lies in the surrounding coral reef ecosystem and its unique underwater path.

 Jost Van Dyke